US Cities by Salary After Rent, 2026

 FAQ

-Seattle ranks first among the U.S. entries shown here, with an estimated $3,949 left after monthly rent.
+Seattle ranks first among the listed U.S. entries, with an estimated $3,949 left after monthly city-centre one-bedroom rent.

-No. Disposable income would require a wider household budget that includes food, transport, utilities, healthcare, insurance, debt, savings, and other expenses.
+No. Disposable income requires a wider household budget that includes food, transport, utilities, healthcare, insurance, debt, savings and taxes.

 Sources